MaxEberle76/8-bit-CPU/README.md

 # 8-bit-CPU
-An 8-bit CPU design in VHDL intended for implementation on a Zybo Z7 FPGA.
+A design for an 8-bit CPU in VHDL completed for a university lab project.